-They are moderate sources of vitamin-A (contains 149 IU per 100 g), which is known to have antioxidant properties and essential for vision.
-Additionally, it is also required maintaining healthy mucus membranes and skin.
-Consumption of natural fruits rich in vitamin A is known to help protect from lung and oral cavity cancers.
+They are minor sources of vitamin-A (contains 149 IU or 5% of RDA per 100 g), which is known to have antioxidant properties and essential for vision.
+Additionally, it is also required maintaining healthy mucosa and skin.
+Consumption of natural fruits rich in vitamin-A is known to help protect from lung and oral cavity cancers.